Skip to content

 Following the museum’s move to a larger facility in downtown Johnson City, the layout has been significantly expanded.
 It now incorporates additional sections of Johnson City and Elizabethton, featuring dual-gauge tracks where standard and narrow-gauge lines met.
 Visitors can observe operating steam locomotives like ET&WNC #3 (the Unaka) and #5 performing switching duties or hauling passenger cars.
 The exhibit is further enriched by historic photographs placed alongside their scale replicas, allowing for direct comparison between the model and the actual history of the region.

-The following are excellent resources for those of you wanting to explore and learn more about the history and operation of the Appalachian Railroads.
+The following are excellent resources for those of you wanting to explore and learn more about the ET&WNC Railroad.
 These sources of information also serve as reference and historical materials for Appalachian-Railroads.org.
-Much of the collective railroad history data points on this website are verified across multiple sources.
+Much of the content on the website is verified across multiple sources.

 • ET&WNC Railroad Historical Society and their Facebook Page